[ PILLAR 4 / HOW AI CHOOSES WHO TO RECOMMEND ]

 Is my website the problem, or my whole digital footprint?

-Usually both, and the footprint half is the one owners underestimate.
+Usually it's both your website and your wider digital footprint, and the footprint half is the one owners underestimate.
 Your website is where engines read your story; the footprint is where they confirm it.
 A recommendation needs both to check out.

 • Website problems cap what any engine can extract: vague copy, no clear answers, unreadable structure.